shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Add initNotificationAndEventChannels() functionality to getUser() in authActions
+- Cleanup initNotificationAndEventChannel from chatActions and NavbarMain
+- Fix/Refactor notifChannel and eventChannel as Redux actions
 - Fix Laravel WebSocket auth issues on first time login
 - Accept invitation to channel from channel owner functionality
 - Invite users to channel if you're channel owner functionality